 ASHA’s advocacy efforts in particular centre around securing an assured income for all farm households in the country; promoting and scaling up ecological farming around the country through appropriate policies, legal/regulatory frameworks and programmes; ensuring that rights of farming communities over their productive resources like land, water and seed are not denied or violated; and through the above, assuring that all Indians have access to adequate, safe, nutritious and diverse foods.

-The work of ASHA is centred around (1) setting up ecological farming alternatives, building capacities and campaigning for replicating the same on a large scale, (2) to ensure seed diversity revival and seed self reliance and campaign for large scale scaling up of the efforts including through consumer awareness and empowerment, and ensuring farmers’ seed sovereignty and seed freedoms, (3) watching out for any negative unsustainable approaches in Government of India’s BGREI programme (Bringing Green Revolution to Eastern India) related to corporatisation of seed resources, chemicalisation of eastern Indian agriculture, water use intensification etc., (4) making a clear case for ensuring minimum living incomes for farm households and campaigning to achieve the same, (5) understanding and advocating a different dispensation to adivasi agriculture and food security, and (6) campaigning against hazardous agricultural technologies like gene technologies, agri-chemicals including pesticides and fertilisers through the India For Safe Food platform, (7) promoting alternative marketing models for farmers, (8) securing rights and entitlements of tenant farmers, (9) securing rights and entitlements of women farmers, (10) securing entitlements to families of victims of farm suicides, (11) ensuring nutrition security through holistic approaches and not reductionist/ineffective/risky techniques like Food Fortification, (12) securing digital rights for farmers and ensuring that any digitisation efforts in agriculture are farmer-centric and farmer-empowering etc.
+The work of ASHA is centred around (1) setting up or promoting ecological farming alternatives, building capacities and campaigning for replicating the same on a large scale, (2) to ensure seed diversity revival and seed self reliance and campaign for large scale scaling up of the efforts including through consumer awareness and empowerment, and ensuring farmers’ seed sovereignty and seed freedoms, (3) watching out for any negative unsustainable approaches in Government of India’s BGREI programme (Bringing Green Revolution to Eastern India) related to corporatisation of seed resources, chemicalisation of eastern Indian agriculture, water use intensification etc., (4) making a clear case for ensuring minimum living incomes for farm households and campaigning to achieve the same, (5) understanding and advocating a different dispensation to adivasi agriculture and food security, (6) campaigning against hazardous agricultural technologies like gene technologies, agri-chemicals including pesticides and fertilisers through the India For Safe Food platform, (7) promoting alternative marketing models for farmers, (8) securing rights and entitlements of tenant farmers, (9) securing rights and entitlements of women farmers, (10) securing entitlements to families of victims of farm suicides, (11) ensuring nutrition security through holistic approaches and not reductionist/ineffective/risky techniques like Food Fortification, (12) securing digital rights for farmers and ensuring that any digitisation efforts in agriculture are farmer-centric and farmer-empowering etc.

 ASHA consists of:

 The network consists of farmers’ organizations, consumer groups, women’s organizations, environmental organizations, organic farmers’ cooperatives, individual scientists, social activists, doctors, health activists, journalists, artists and others.
-It has been consciously decided to keep the network informal and loose and most of the work in the network is driven by thematic working groups on areas of importance and concern (on Agri-Chemicals in our farming; on Corporatisation of Agriculture, particularly Seed; on Green Revolution in Eastern India; on Farmers’ Income Security; on Ecological Farming etc.).
+It has been consciously decided to keep the network informal and loose and most of the work in the network is driven by working groups based on mutual interest.

-At the national level, ASHA has a 12-member Steering Group, in addition to thematic Convenors.
+At the national level, ASHA has a 16-member Steering Group, which is the decision-making body.

-ASHA’s National Secretariat is located in Indian Social Action Forum (INSAF), New Delhi, managed by a Secretariat Coordinator.
 ASHA is not a registered entity, has no employees and has no bank account of its own.
-It is only an informal advocacy platform – individual associated members of ASHA tap into various sources of support available to them, while the key advocacy work of ASHA is supported by funds collected from friends and the general public as and when needed.
+It is only an informal platform – individual associated members of ASHA tap into various sources of support available to them, while the key work of ASHA is supported by funds collected from friends and the general public as and when needed.